The Job and Container Specifications

 The environment field specifies the environment variables passed to program.
 This will be a map of key-value pairs of strings.

-Then, for each map provided by an EnvironmentSpec element, it performs parameter expansion and then merges the resulting map into the candidate map.
+Then, for each map provided by an EnvironmentSpec element’s var field, it performs parameter expansion and then merges the resulting map into the candidate map.
 Once this has been done for every EnvironmentSpec element, the candidate map is used for the job.

 Merging Environment-Variable Maps